 In this tutorial, you will learn how to protect your system from an untrusted software.

 This may sound pretty obvious, but it is surprising that many people are not fully utilizing it.
 Some malware are known to prevent antivirus from running properly, so before you install anything, it is best to scan the file before running it.

 This check is not going to take more than 1 minute and it is definitely worth your effort.
-If you don’t have any antivirus suite yet, Microsoft Security Essential is a good choice.
+If you don’t have any antivirus suite yet, Windows Defender is a good choice.

 2. Check Digital Signatures